idle-meerkat/sdevwiki-fork/Link-Layer-Discovery-Protocol-(LLDP).md

 This section describes how to configure the LLDP protocol using an LLDPd agent.

 ### Default Behavior
 By default, the LLDP agent enables LLDP protocol on all available physical interfaces.
-To limit the agent to listen only on switchDev interfaces, you need to provide a configuration file.
+To limit the agent to listen only on Switchdev interfaces, you need to provide a configuration file.

 ### Agent Configuration